Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Introduction

 Then, a confidence interval can be obtained by directly inverting the error bound (\ref{eq:CI<-er}).

-On the other hand, when $\epsilon$ is unknown, there is no way to turn the estimation error bound (\ref{eq:CI<-er}) into a valid confidence interval.
-Confidence interval construction becomes fundamentally harder.
+On the other hand, when $\epsilon$ is unknown, there is no way to turn the estimation error bound (\ref{eq:CI<-er}) into a valid confidence interval. {What is even worse is that because we do not have any assumption on the contamination distribution $Q$, deriving an asymptotic distribution of $\wh{p}$ under \eqref{eq:Binomial} would be impossible.
+Therefore, subsampling based uncertainty quantification methods \citep{politis1994large,hall2013bootstrap}, such as bootstrap \citep{efron1994introduction}, would also fail in this setting.
+In fact, a simple example below illustrates that} confidence interval construction becomes fundamentally harder {when $\epsilon$ is unknown}.
 Consider the special case of $m=1$, and (\ref{eq:Binomial}) becomes